Linaro/lava/doc/process.rst

 Europe, America, Asia and Oceania.
 We are usually talking on our IRC channel
 #linaro-lava on irc.freenode.net.

 Release process
 ^^^^^^^^^^^^^^^

 LAVA is being developed on a monthly release schedule.
-Each release is tagged around 25th of each month.

-Launchpad release tarballs are following our YYYY.MM (year, month) pattern.
+Release tarballs are following our YYYY.MM (year, month) pattern.
 Should we need to release an upgrade to any existing release (such as a critical bug fix) we append a sequential number preceded by a dash (YYYY.MM-NN).